andresesevilla/Timify/README.md

 **Throws**

 - `403` if the user is not logged in
-- `400` if name is incorrect format
-- `409` if logged in user already has a goal with name
+- `409` if logged in user already has a goal for the given category
 - `400` if hours is invalid number
 - `404` if category does not exist
 - `400` if type is invalid

-## `DELETE /api/goals/:categoryName?` - Delete an existing goal
+## `DELETE /api/goals/:goalId?` - Delete an existing goal

 **Returns**